wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

 may all need different configurations.
 This is the use-case of the ``--environment`` flag and the ``environments`` directory.

-Running a mockbase ``deploy`` with a different environment means that every configuration file will first be searched-for under the ``scap/environments/[environment]`` directory before falling-back to the global configuration file.
+Running a mockbase ``scap deploy`` with a different environment means that every configuration file will first be searched-for under the ``scap/environments/[environment]`` directory before falling-back to the global configuration file.